Decorate for the holidays with living plants and trees, and then plant them, instead of using artificial ones this year

 Loblolly Pine Trees

-Loblolly Pines are known to be fast-growing, often gaining as many as 24 inches in a single year when grown in ideal conditions.
+Loblolly Pines are fast-growing, often gaining as many as 24 inches in a single year when grown in ideal conditions.
 Used in many products, including furniture, flooring, and more, the U.S. wood industry has classified it as southern yellow Pine.

-The Loblolly attracts numerous birds and animals like the northern bobwhite, Carolina chickadee, brown-headed nuthatch, chipmunk, squirrel, and others.
-They’re attracted to the seeds of the Loblolly as well as the shelter the trees can provide.
+The Loblolly attracts numerous birds and animals like the northern bobwhite, Carolina chickadee, brown-headed nuthatch, chipmunk, squirrel, etc. They’re attracted to the seeds of the Loblolly as well as the shelter the trees can provide.

 Also known as a Bull Pine or Blackjack Pine, Ponderosas are the second tallest PinePine and can grow to over 200 feet tall.
 Its thick bark is resistant to wildfires and is the official state tree of Montana.

 These grow into lovely soft-textured trees and prefer full sun and fertile, moist soil, but will also tolerate other types of land.
 Used in furniture and musical instruments such as guitars, the Spruce Pine is the PinePine most often used as a Christmas tree.
 The Spruce Pine holds the current record of the oldest tree in the world.

 They were also known as a Torch Pine.
 Pitch Pine trees usually grow to between 40-70 feet tall.
 They’re used predominantly for pulpwood and lumber and are known to be fire-resistant.
 They’re green all year, make pine cones in groups of up to five, and make outstanding additions to nearly any lawn.

 Get your Pitch Pine tree here.